ncarlier/readflow/docs/content/en/integrations/incoming-webhook/_index.md

 You can customize the integration of the articles by this webhook via a [script](scripting).

-The service using the webhook must implement the [Integration API](integration-api):
+The service using the webhook must implement the [Integration API](integration-api).

+> The number of incoming webhook is limited by a quota depending on the user plan.
+> The use of an incoming webhook is also controlled by a rate limiting.

 {{%children style="h4" description="true"%}}